Mission of Ictus International Music Competition

 Trumpet Competition | Orchestra Competition | Band Competition

 Ictus International Music Competition is an online music competition open in 2018 to wind bands, orchestras, and solo trumpet.
-Described by David Bilger of the Philadelphia Orchestra, as “democratizing music competitions,” Ictus Music was founded to make international music competitions more accessible through eliminating prohibitive travel costs, conference fees and visa issues by having the application and adjudication take place online.
+Described by David Bilger of the Philadelphia Orchestra, as “democratizing music competitions,” Ictus Music was founded to make international music competitions more accessible through eliminating prohibitive travel costs, conference fees and visa issues.
+This is made possible through having the application and adjudication take place only online.

 Additionally, Ictus International Music Competition has a strong educational focus.
 The competition’s website, social media, and YouTube channel provide a free resource to the public through video interviews and performances of the renowned musicians who serve as jury members.
 These interviews provide insights into those musicians careers, their beginning in music, practical tips on how to practice, what they listen for when adjudicating, how to audition for professional music jobs, and the future of classical music.
 The performance videos will serve in place of the traditional live concerts that most competitions have to showcase the jury.